alec-flowers/alec-flowers/README.md

 ### Hi there 👋

 I am a Masters Student in Data Science at EPFL in Switzerland.
-I am excited about
+I am excited about machine learning, health technologies, and learning new things.

 I'm currently working on:
 - Courses & research in ML & Data Science ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)